Cornell University Library

 Introduction: Individual and Collective Harms

 It’s easy to mistake coordinated harassment as a problem affecting only individuals, since the immediate purpose of these attacks is to silence, humiliate, and isolate individual researchers.
+But bear in mind that the ultimate goal of harassment campaigns is to undermine and delegitimize higher education and public trust in academic expertise overall.

 Part I: Doxing Self-Defense